pakoito/wargames/smalltricks/RULES_FULL.md

 #### One-and-two Engagements

-If a Faction has a single Unit in a hexagon, and the opposing faction has two, the Player of the Faction with the single Unit decides which opposing Unit is Engaged for the purpose of preventing their Abilities to trigger during the Resolution Turn.
+If a Faction has a single Unit in a hexagon, and the opposing faction has two, the Player of the Faction with the single Unit decides which opposing Unit is Engaged for the purpose of preventing their Abilities to trigger during the Resolution Phase.
 (???
 TODO decide engagement upon entering the hexagon, make it "sticky")

-The Faction with the unit that remains not Engaged can choose in the Resolution Turn whether to Engage to resolve a Combat or use their Abilities instead.
+The Faction with the unit that remains not Engaged can choose in the Resolution Phase whether to Engage to resolve a Combat or use their Abilities instead.

 #### Death

 When a Unit has take all damage they allow and their life is reduced to 0 or less, they are immediatelly removed from play.

-### Turn actions
+### Phase actions

-During their Faction Turn, the player activates their Units, one by one, to do a Movement.
+During their Faction Phase, the player activates their Units, one by one, to do a Movement.

 #### Movement